Understanding failure is essential to learning success and building resilience. This is how you teach your child to fail

-Today I was sent a photo by a friend; it was of her six-year-old son on the winners’ dais at his swimming carnival.
+Today I was sent a photo by a friend; it was of her six-year-old son on the winners’ dais at his athletics carnival.
 I rang the young man to offer my congratulations but he informed me that he didn’t win anything.
 All the kids got their photo taken on the podium.
 Apparently, everyone was a winner.
 So, all the kids got to feel what it’s like to win.
 None of them got to experience what it’s like to lose.

 This is the sort of scenario that polarises parents, teachers and psychologists.
 There seem to be two camps:

 - “Harden up and get on with it.”
 These people believe that failing makes you tougher regardless of circumstance

 - “The longer we can spare kids from the negative experience of failing, the better.”
 This group believes that negative experiences can spiral into low self-esteem and resistance about trying new things.